ashutoshmjain/gita/src/mathuraChap06.md

 `Bramh` holds the entire[^total] information; yet it may only answer the questions - it can't frame the questions of its own.
 One who knows it all has nothing to ask ! `Bramh` navigates the route.
 It lights up the path with milestones.
 Only a trained eye may capture such clues.
 Such training is the "qualifying minimum" on complex path to perfecting Astrology. `Maharishi` knew well how to read those clues.

-`Bramh` may suggest cryptic answers too - as long as the question is unfiltered - `Abodh Prashna`.
+`Bramh` may suggest clear answers too - as long as the question is unfiltered - `Abodh Prashna`.
 One that comes from deep with in - from the guts of the soul - `Atma`. `Bramh` speaks with `Atma` for they are reflections of each other - mirror images.
 Such answers appear as gut feelings.  `Matsya` was naive but, after seeing `Maharishi` last night, she felt people were right about him.
 Her gut told her - he was no ordinary man ...

 </div>